lqze/calebfetzer-portfolio-site/gatsby-starter-blog/content/sectionContent/about/index.md

----
-description: "Short biography of my work skillset"
----

-# What can I do

-My work is done using the latest technology stack, to ensure your customer service experience is being delivered to the highest standard.
+# About

+Following a childhood passion of all things computing, I have a degree in Computer Science which helps me to pursue my programming endeavours.

+My professional career consists of various soft and technical skills, such as team management, client relations, sales, customer service and conflict resolution.

+In terms of an ever changing world of web development, I make sure to employ the latest technology trends to ensure that the end result is structured with professionalism and the future in mind.